networktocode/ntc-netbox-plugin-onboarding/FAQ.md

 # }
 ```

+## How can I update the default credentials used to connect to a device ?

+> By default, the plugin is using the credentials defined in the main `configuration.py` for Napalm (`NAPALM_USERNAME`/`NAPALM_PASSWORD`).
+You can update the default credentials in `configuration.py` or you can provide specific one for each onboarding task.

 ## Does this plugin support the discovery and the creation of all interfaces and IP Addresses ?

 > **No**, The plugin will only discover and create the management interface and the management IP address.
 Importing all interfaces and IP addresses is a much larger problem that requires more preparation.
 This is out of scope of this project.